andrevidela/Research-report/Thesis/index.md

 > hole : Either Int String
 ```

-While this type might be easier to read than `if b then Int else String` it does not tell us how to proceed in order to find a more precise type to fill.
+While this type might be easier to read than `if b then Int else String` it does not tell us how to proceed to find a more precise type to fill.
 We can try pattern matching on `b`:

 ```haskell
 intOrString' : Bool -> Either Int String